 The intention of a Gate-Set is that the most recent parameter values would be used for admission control when moving a gate from state Authorized to state Reserved.
 Once resources have been reserved, the MTA is guaranteed that any commit operation within the reserved envelope would succeed.
 After this time (i.e., the gate state is Reserved or Committed), the gate MUST remain static.
+Any Gate-Set received for a gate that is Reserved or Committed MUST be rejected by the CMTS.
 If, due to outside events (codec change, RTP port or IP address change, etc.), the gate parameters become insufficient to carry a forthcoming media stream, the Gate Controller MUST attempt to create a new gate to handle the modified media stream.